Andes: Orogeny

-The regions immediately east of the Andes experience a series of changes resulting from the Andean orogeny.
-Parts of the Sunsás Orogen in Amazonian craton disappeared from the surface of earth being overridden by the Andes.
+The far east regions of the Andes experience a series of changes resulting from the Andean orogeny.
+Parts of the Sunsás Orogen in Amazonian craton disappeared from the surface of the earth, being overridden by the Andes.
 The Sierras de Córdoba, where the effects of the ancient Pampean orogeny can be observed, owe their modern uplift and relief to the Andean orogeny in the Tertiary.
-Further south in southern Patagonia the onset of the Andean orogeny caused the Magallanes Basin to evolve from being an extensional back-arc basin in the Mesozoic to being a compressional foreland basin in the Cenozoic.
+Further south in southern Patagonia, the onset of the Andean orogeny caused the Magallanes Basin to evolve from being an extensional back-arc basin in the Mesozoic to being a contractional foreland basin in the Cenozoic.